geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-06-23/meeting-transcript.md

 So I test Adam flow 16, beef flow 16.
 You should see that in the LAMA 4 or 5B channel.
 Beef flow seems fine.
-I mean, fine for birds.
+I mean, fine for BERTs.
 I don't know, 4 or 5B would require as much
 I don't know if it's much bigger, but different kinds of range probably should also work.
 O16, I'm pretty sure if we find a way to scale that number to the correct range, it might be also possible to work.